abinit/abinit/doc/mkdocs-tutorials/wannier90.md

 As it is expected, the results should be similar than those of the PW case.

+!!! important

-**Important** For the PAW case the UNK files are not those of the real wavefunctions.
+    For the PAW case the UNK files are not those of the real wavefunctions.
 The contribution inside the spheres is not computed, however, they can be used to plot the Wannier functions.

 ## 4 Defining the initial projections